 - The urgency to void and/or frequency of urination

 - The feeling of pressure in the bladder

 What are some associated conditions?

-Those with interstitial cystitis often suffer from other conditions such as irritable bowel syndrome (IBS) or chronic pain disorders such as fibromyalgia, chronic fatigue syndrome, etc.
+Those with interstitial cystitis often suffer from conditions such as irritable bowel syndrome (IBS) or chronic pain disorders such as fibromyalgia, chronic fatigue syndrome, etc.

 What is the cause?

 The cause is thus far unknown.
 Several theories have been suggested, such as relation to infection, heredity/genetics, allergy, stress, or autoimmune disorders.

 For medical advice, diagnosis, and determining a treatment plan, you should make an appointment with your health care practitioner.